At some point in our lives, we may face financial hardship, but that doesn’t mean we won’t overcome it.

 Budget percentages April 2019

-Our savings of 52.75% includes investments and any savings for this month based on the income of $8609.89.
+Our savings of 52.75% includes investments and any protection for this month based on the income of $8609.89.

-All of the categories took 100% of our income which shows that we accounted for all of the income in April.
+All categories took 100% of our income, showing that we accounted for all the revenue in April.

 Our monthly expenses